Subscribe To This Site

 Common weeds

 Bramble: the Devil's own weed!
 (But birds love it.)
-Very hard to pull once it's past infancy.
+Very hard to pull up once it's past infancy.
 Grub it out with a mattock and be very vigilant for broken roots sprouting again.
 It also helps to smother it with heavy duty plastic or weed fabric.
 You can weaken the plant's structure by smothering it for some months before digging it out.

 I'm sure no-one has any real difficulty in recognising brambles - the plant from which blackberries grow.
 In the spring I will photograph the seedling plant which can look quite innocent.
 Even, so they still have baby prickles as part of the young plant, so they can deliver an unpleasant scratch.

 Bryony: an attractive but very poisonous climbing plant which grows exceptionally fast in spring.
 The flowers are a pale green with white petals.
 Notice the curly tendrils which cling onto other plants.
 This is one which is climbing a flowering redcurrant.
+The red berries belong to the bryony - not the redcurrant.

-White bryony (Bryonia alba)is considered an invasive weed in the US.
+White bryony (Bryonia alba) is considered an invasive weed in the US.
 It certainly grows prolifically.
 Black bryony (Tamus communis) is prevalent in southern counties of England and is also poisonous.
 The leaves are more heart-shaped.

 Buttercup: sends runners out so it can be a persistent and rather choking threat top other plants.
 Dig it out carefully with a trowel, or hoe away in dry weather.

 Buttercup leaves are quite distinctive.
 In this photo they should look about life-sized.
 I'm sure the pretty yellow flower needs no introduction!
+This creeping plant can be quite a difficult garden weed to eradicate as it spreads so easily.
+Uproot it with a trowel or fork and be sure to check for runners.

-Identifying weeds: white campion growing with garden flowersRed or white campion may take up residence in country gardens.
+White campion may take up residence in country gardens.
 It's attractive but rather sprawling in habit.
-It's fairly easy to check by pulling or hoeing.
+It likes open soils with a fair bit of sun.

 Identifying weeds - picture, right: white campion looks quite attractive in the flower bed but it has a sprawling habit which makes it less desirable.
 Here it is growing with pink larkspur.

 Clover: good green manure but can be a pest if unchecked.
 Hoe away in dry weather.
 There are several different common varieties but they all have the distinctive leaf shape.
+I love to keep such plants as clover in the lawn as they fix nitrogen and also look great.

 Convolvulus: